Rafah: Etymology

+In English, Rafah (/ˈrɑːfə/ (US) or /ˈræfə/ (UK)), derived from the modern Arabic, is most common, but Rafiah /rəˈfiːə/ (from the modern Hebrew) is also used.
+The form Raphiah /rəˈfaɪə/ (from the ancient Hebrew) is used as well, especially in historical contexts such as the Battle of Raphiah.

 History

 Bronze Age Raphia

 Rafah has a history stretching back thousands of years.
 It was first recorded in an inscription of Egyptian Pharaoh Seti I, from 1303 BCE as Rph, and as the first stop on Pharaoh Shoshenq I's campaign to the Levant in 925 BCE.
 In 720 BCE it was the site of the Assyrian king Sargon II's victory over the Egyptians.

 Hellenistic and Roman periods

-In 217 BCE the Battle of Raphia was fought between the victorious Ptolemy IV and Antiochus III.
+In 217 BCE, the Battle of Raphia was fought between the victorious Ptolemy IV and Antiochus III.
 It is said to be one of the largest battles ever fought in the Levant, with over a hundred thousand soldiers and hundreds of elephants.